tileb1/tileb1.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Hi!
-I'm Tim, a PhD candidate in Machine Learning & Computer Vision. [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+Hey there, welcome to my website!
+I'm a PhD candidate in Machine Learning & Computer Vision advised by [Prof. Tinne Tuytelaars](https://www.esat.kuleuven.be/psi/TT).
+Before that, I obtained my master from [EPFL](https://www.epfl.ch/en/) with a focus on machine learning.
+My primary research interests include **self-supervised** representation learning and **multi-modal** learning (vision-language).

+Outside my PhD, I enjoy traveling and skiing.

 <!---
 your comment goes here